OXID-eSales/personalization-module/README.md

   * In section *Enhanced Performance Settings* uncheck *Load Crossselling*;
   * In section *Enhanced Performance Settings* uncheck *Load "Customers who bought this product also purchased ..."*;
   * Click *Save*.

+### Econda tracking with OXID eShop on multiple servers

+In case module is being used in application on multiple servers, it is not enough just to upload `emos.js` file via OXID eShop admin panel.
+It's also necessary to replicate it through all application servers.
+If file was uploaded, it can be found in `out/oeeconda` directory.

 ## Features